Trolent/Push_Swap/README.md

 # Push_swap - Sorting Algorithm Project

-Welcome to my Push_swap project!
-This project aims to implement a sorting algorithm for stacks of integers using various operations to manipulate the stacks.
+Welcome to my Push_swap repositery!
+This project aims to implement a sorting algorithm for stacks of integers using various limitating operations to manipulate the stacks.

 ## Objectives